Search

 15-Min Thai Shrimp Fried Rice Recipe

 Thai Shrimp Fried Rice (Khao Pad Goong) is a beloved Bangkok street food classic that’s fast, flavorful, and incredibly satisfying.
-The key?
-Day-old jasmine rice, sweet shrimp, and the savory depth of fish sauce, all brought together with the smoky magic of a hot wok.
-This 15-minute recipe delivers the same bold flavors from Thailand’s street-side stalls—right to your kitchen.
+You’ll find it sizzling on open-air stalls in Thailand, often served with fresh lime, cucumber, and a punchy chili fish sauce.
+The key to its signature texture and flavor?
+Day-old jasmine rice, sweet plump shrimp, aromatics like garlic and onion, and the savory depth of fish sauce—all stir-fried over high heat to get that irresistible smoky “wok hei.”
+This 15-minute recipe brings the bold flavors of Thailand’s streets straight to your kitchen.

 Thai Shrimp Fried Rice Recipe